-Dr. Cosmin Sebastian Cercel is an Assistant Professor in Law at the University of Nottingham School of Law.
+Dr. Cosmin Sebastian Cercel is an Associate Professor in Law at the University of Nottingham School of Law.

 Cosmin obtained his undergraduate degree in Law at the University of Bucharest and at the Université Panthéon Sorbonne Paris I. He continued his studies with a master's degree in Comparative Legal Studies at the Sorbonne School of Law (Université Panthéon-Sorbonne Paris I).
 He completed his PhD at the Sorbonne School of Law with honours in 2012.